PaloAltoNetworks/prisma-cloud-docs/api/descriptions/registry/get_registry_progress.md

-Shows the progress of an ongoing regular or on-demand scan of the number of images out of the total number of images in a registry.
+Shows the progress of an ongoing regular or on-demand registry scan.
 By default, the API endpoint displays the progress of a regular scan.

 ## View regular registry scan progress
-For a regular scan, use the API path only without the query parameters.
+For a regular scan, use the API path only without any query parameters.

 ### cURL Request